 It can be difficult to determine how much to spend on your wants unless you have some concrete figures.
 Well, there is an answer.
 Spend 30 percent of your after-tax income on discretionary items.
 But there’s a huge catch: your necessities can consume only 50 percent of your after-tax pay before you can spend 30 percent on wants.
 The other 20 percent should go to debt or savings.

 It’s the rare couple who can take care of all necessities using only half their take-home pay.
 Even high-income earners have a difficult time doing this.
 You're not expected to be at the 50 percent figure the first time you do the math.
 Most folks’ must-haves take way more than 50 percent of their take-home pay.
 It can take some time to adjust your expenses to reach that goal.
 But, by figuring out how much you’re spending on necessities, you’ve completed the first step in getting your finances in order so you can have some fun out of life without going bankrupt.

 Tips to Get to 50 Percent

 Cut your food spending.
 Eat out less often, and use coupons at the grocery store.
 Eat leftovers for lunch instead of going out.
 Cut your utilities.
 Turn down the heat in the winter and the air conditioner in the summer.
 Avoid car payments.
 You don’t need to drive a new BMW.
 Get a used, affordable car instead.
-Get rid of your life insurance if you don’t have kids, and because you are now driving an older car, drop the collision and comprehensive coverage.
+Get rid of your life insurance if you don’t have children, and because you are now driving an older car, drop the collision and comprehensive coverage.
 Cancel your gym contract, and work out at home or outside.
-Brainstorm with your honey to figure out how to cut your necessities; then go with him to the next game right after your trip to the hair and nail salon.
+Brainstorm with your significant other to figure out how to cut your necessities; then go with him to the next game right or share movie night.